MaciejBascik/Django_basic_algorithms/README.md

 # Django Algorithms Page

-A project is a page showing the operation of 9 basic algorithms for sorting and encryption of data.
+A project is a page showing the operation of 9 basic algorithms for sorting and encryption of data for example.
 Site uses mainly django framework with addition of html, css and bootstrap framework.
 A simple school project presenting acquired skills in a given technique.
 ## Authors

 - [@MaciejBascik](https://www.github.com/MaciejBascik)